-Rebekah remembers the word of the Lord to her that her older son will serve the younger.
+Rebekah remembers the word of the Lord to her that her older son, Esau, will serve the younger.
 Jacob has the birthright too.
 On top of that, Rebekah is going crazy because of Esau’s wives, two Hittite women.
 She knows Jacob needs better.

 It is not our goal to act and speak out of our soul.
-We work to bring our soul into agreement with our Spirit.
+We work to bring our soul into an agreement with the Spirit.
 It’s called the renewing of your mind.

 We take thoughts captive and get rid of what doesn’t match God’s Word.
-We read Scripture and meditate on it, repeating it and thinking on it.
-We think on things above, things that are good.
+We read Scripture and meditate on it, repeating it and thinking about it.
+We think about things above, good things, and only God is good.

 Our soul is something Christ helps protect us from, not something we want to speak life’s important moments out of.

 When Jesus rebuked Peter saying, “Get behind me, Satan,” He said it was because Peter had the thoughts of man, not God.
-The thoughts of man, those are coming from our soul.
+The thoughts of man are coming from our soul.